Blue Movie: Legacy

+Influence

 When Last Tango in Paris, an internationally controversial erotic drama film directed by Bernardo Bertolucci and starring Marlon Brando, was released in 1972, Warhol considered Blue Movie to be its inspiration.

 Mona the Virgin Nymph, an erotic film depicting explicit sex, also received a mainstream theatrical release in the United States in 1970.
 Shortly thereafter, other adult films, such as Boys in the Sand, Deep Throat, Behind the Green Door, The Devil in Miss Jones, and The Opening of Misty Beethoven were released, continuing the Golden Age of Porn that began with Blue Movie.
 In 1973, the phenomenon of porn being publicly discussed by celebrities (like Johnny Carson and Bob Hope) and taken seriously by film critics (like Roger Ebert), a development referred to by Ralph Blumenthal of The New York Times as "porno chic", began for the first time in modern American culture and later throughout the world.